 Watershed Conservation

-The Conservancy works to understand threats to local waterways and implement solutions.
+The Conservancy works to understand threats to waterways and improve conditions.
 All streams in Lower Merion and Narberth are designated as impaired by the Pennsylvania Department of Environmental Protection, as are most streams in neighboring communities.
-Some of these impaired streams (including Mill Creek and Vine Creek) flow into drinking water intakes on the Schuylkill River while others (including Cobbs Creek and its tributaries Naylors Run and the East and West Branches of Indian Creek and Naylors Run) contribute to serious downstream flooding in Darby, Yeadon, and Eastwick.
+Some of these impaired streams (including Mill Creek and Vine Creek) flow into the Schuylkill River upstream of drinking water intakes while others (including Cobbs Creek and its tributaries the East and West Branches of Indian Creek and Naylors Run) contribute to downstream flooding in Darby, Yeadon, and Eastwick.

 The impairments are caused by our approach to development.
-Most buildings and roads are designed to channel rain water away as soon as it hits the ground.
-The water sweeps up pollutants – heavy metals, fertilizers, pesticides, motor oils, road salt, sediment, trash – before being funneled down a storm drain.
+Many buildings and roads are designed to channel rain water away as soon as it hits the ground.
+This water sweeps up pollutants – heavy metals, fertilizers, pesticides, motor oils, road salt, sediment, litter – before being funneled down a storm drain.
 From there the water is piped into a stream, untreated.
 The quantity of rain being channeled causes flooding on streets and in streams.
-While the systemic nature of these issues makes them difficult to take on, they are not insurmountable.
+The systemic nature of these issues calls for holistic solutions.